 Despite that this is a popular Starbucks drink, no a chai latte does not have coffee in it.

-If you are interested in my other Starbucks-knockoff drink, click here for the Iced Pineapple Matcha drink recipe.
+If you are interested in my other Starbucks-knockoff drink, I do have a Iced Pineapple Matcha drink recipe.

 Helpful tips for making chai:

 - taste test-always taste test after adding the spices!
-You can adjust the spices to amounts that are personalized to you!
+Feel free to adjust the spices to amounts that are personalized to you!

 - let cool after boiling-the boiling helps the flavors blend more than just mixing them all together.
 Since it is boiled, it is obviously hot coming off the stove.
 The amount of heat it has coming off the stove and mixing with ice would just make the drink very watery!
 It is essenial to allow for a cool down period after heating the chai concentrate on the stove.